DesignSuite/software/README.md

 Copy the [Ubuntu install script](Ubuntu/InstallCreativeApps.sh) and run in a local terminal.

 -----
-[Learn More](https://dreamstudio.com/creative/#suite) about the leading free creative tools for students, educators, business and government.
+[Learn More](https://dreamstudio.com/software) about the leading free creative tools for students, educators, business and government.

-Creative Commons Licenses - Link and credits must remain on any forked version of this repo.

-Please make shared updates to the root source at [Github.com/DesignSuite/CreativeApps](https://Github.com/DesignSuite/creative)
+Please make shared updates to the main repo at [Github.com/DreamSuite/software](https://Github.com/DesignSuite/creative)

 Fork this repo and host under your own domain.
 Add your favorite software installs!